 Edit the App Manifest

 Edit the app manifest (AndroidManifest.xml) to add message handling capabilities beyond receiving notifications in the background.
-This will allow you to receive notifications in foregrounded apps, to receive data payload, to send upstream messages, etc. The following code extends the FirebaseMessagingService:
+This allows you to receive notifications in foregrounded apps, receive data payloads, and send upstream messages.
+The following code extends FirebaseMessagingService:

 <intent-filter>